 Some people love to try out new technologies, whereas others require some handholding (you know who they are!), so, again plan on spending some time helping those who need it.

 Coming to us from Slack?
-Use our Slack import tool to migrate all users, channels, and channel messages, files and posts.
+Use our Slack import tool to migrate all users, channels, and channel messages, files and topics.
 The Slack-to-Ryver import tool is located in the Settings menu at the bottom of the Ryver left navigation bar.
 Only admins can access this tool.

 Since Ryver has no restrictions on how many forums or teams a guest can be added to, we don’t need two forms of restricted users.